mwcproject/wallet713/docs/API_documentation.md

 mwc713 supports both an 'Owner API' and a 'Foreign API'.
 The owner api controls functions that the owner of the wallet may only access and the foreign API is for receiving payments and invoices and may be accessed by the public.

+### Authentication

+API is ising base Authentication with user 'mwc' and password from the config XXXXX_api_secret.

 ### Owner API Documentation

 The owner API must be configured on startup.
 The parameters which go into your mwc713.toml configuration file are as follows: